mnussbaum/arch-ansible/README.md

 ## Bootstrapping

-1. Create a `secrets/luks-keyfile` file containing a password for encrpyting the new disk
-2. Create a `secrets/wifi-passphrase` file containing the wifi password
+1. Create a `./secrets/vault-password` file containing the password to unlock Ansible Vault secrets
-3. Build ISO - `./bin/build-<qemu-image|live-usb>`
+2. Build ISO - `./bin/build-<qemu-image|live-usb>`
-4. Boot into ISO
+3. Boot into ISO

 - For XPS go into BIOS menu to boot from USB
 - For QEMU this will happen automatically after the image is built